xkunwu/notes-cs/develop/makefile.md

 ---
 ---
+### Things I always forgot
+-   Use double dollar sign '$$' to reference Bash environment variable/evaluation.

 ### Tips for writing shell scripts within makefiles
 -   Escape the script's use of $ by replacing with $$
 -   Convert the script to work as a single line by inserting ; between commands
 -   If you want to write the script on multiple lines, escape end-of-line with \